Apurv-henkare/Workshop/README.md

 - **Interactive Sessions:** Engage in interactive discussions with our experienced mentors and fellow participants.
 Ask questions, share ideas, and learn together.

 - **Networking:** Connect with like-minded individuals who share your passion for game development.
 Build relationships that could lead to future collaborations.

+## How to Use This Repository

+This repository is organized to provide easy access to all the workshop-related resources, materials, and code samples.
+Here's how you can navigate through the repository:

+- **Workshop Game:** The complete code for the game showcased in the workshop is available in the [`Game`](/Game) directory.
+- **Resources:** All the necessary materials for the workshop are available in the [`Resources`](/Resources) directory.
+- **Workshop Slides:** Find presentation slides from each workshop session in the [`Resources/PPT`](/Resources/PPT) directory.
+- **Code Snippets:** Access the code snippets discussed during the workshop in the [`Resources/Code Snippets`](/Resources/Code-Snippets) directory.
+- **Useful Links and Explainations:** Discover a curated list of resources, references, and websites in the [`Resources/Workshop-Topics`](/resources/Workshop-Topics) section.

+Feel free to explore the folders according to your needs and interests.
+Happy learning and creating!

 ## Agenda